The Frequently Asked Questions

 How much does it cost?

 Earthbolt quotes a fixed amount per anchor for the installation and removal which includes 2 site visits.
 The price per unit is based on a sliding scale for the number of anchors required on the project.
-Depending on location and numbers required the pricing starts at $68+GST per panel propped or unit installed for larger projects, increasing to $95+GST per unit for smaller projects.
-Projects requiring less than 25 anchors are POA.

 What depth is an Earthbolt installed to?

 An Earthbolt anchor is screwed into the ground to a depth of 1350mm and electronically monitored for torque level to ascertain its kN loading.
 The Earthbolt safety anchor has been tested for load applications with a prop connection at 60 degrees to a WLL of 52kN and used for panels of up to 12.4 metres in height.

 What do we need for a formal quotation?

 Earthbolt requires the precast panel manufacturers MP1 MP2 or layout, including panel elevations to generate a quotation.

 Depending on site induction time and ground conditions, the Earthbolt operations team will install enough safety anchors for 50 precast concrete panels in just over half a day.
 A maximum of 100 in a single day can be achieved with good conditions.
 Generally it takes half the time on site to remove the same number of anchors.

 What if the ground is not suitable?

 Earthbolt require a geotechnical report and with our knowledge of localities and associated ground conditions through experience we know where our product is suitable and where difficulties are going to be encountered.
 In difficult areas we make every effort to ensure installation with earlier site testing or predrilling pilot holes with a mining spec auger.
 There are particular localities that we will immediately advise you if our product is not suitable.